Rafel History, Family Crest & Coats of Arms

 Early History of the Rafel family

-Another 203 words (14 lines of text) covering the years 1215 and 1361 are included under the topic Early Rafel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rafel research.
+Another 123 words (9 lines of text) covering the years 1215 and 1361 are included under the topic Early Rafel History in all our PDF Extended History products and printed products wherever possible.

 Rafel Spelling Variations

-Spelling variations of this family name include: Raffle, Raffles, Rayffles, Rayfles, Raveles, Rafvles and many more.
+Spelling variations of this family name include: Raffle, Raffles, Rayffles, Rayfles, Raveles, Rafvles, Raiffles and many more.

 Early Notables of the Rafel family (pre 1700)